From Each According to His Ability?: An Analysis of Endowment Taxation and Potential Earnings

-Keywords: endowment tax, ability tax, tax policy, tax law
+Keywords: endowment tax, ability tax, tax policy, tax law, law and philosophy, political philosophy, public finance, distributive justice

 Suggested Citation: Suggested Citation